University of Wisconsin–Madison

 College Reports and Dean’s Certifications

-Many students seeking to transfer to another institution from the University of Wisconsin–Madison will complete a College Report form from Common App that provides information about their academic career at UW–Madison.
+Many students seeking to transfer to another institution from UW–Madison will complete a College Report form from Common App that provides information about their academic career at UW–Madison.
 As of Fall 2023, the Office of the Registrar has aligned with a common Association of American Universities (AAU) practice to no longer provide college reports or dean’s certifications, as all of the relevant information can be found on a student’s official transcript.

 In lieu of college reports or dean’s certifications, the Office of the Registrar encourages you to send an official transcript to your school(s).
 If you request it, we will send your school(s) a letter outlining this practice that encourages the school(s) to instead rely on your official transcript.
 Please contact our office and provide the email address(es) of the school(s) to which you would like us to send the letter.

-For more information about how to order an official transcript, visit the Transcripts page of our website.
+For more information about how to order an official transcript, visit the Transcripts page.

 FAQs